Gender Pay Report

 The UK government has introduced new reporting regulations under The Equality Act 2010 requiring companies with over 250 employees to annually disclose their gender pay gap.
 Wasdell Packaging has a workforce exceeding this limit and as such we provide the context of the results and our approach to closing the underlying gap.

 Pay Information & Gender Split

-Mean hourly pay difference between male and female employees – 28%
+Mean hourly difference between male and female employees – 28%

+Our gender pay gap at 28% is unchanged from 2017 and analysis of this difference previously has shown this is the case because fewer females hold positions within the upper quartile.
 The reasons for this are complex and to a certain extent outside the control of the company.
-We have an open policy to recruitment from people of all gender but we do find that there is a significantly higher proportion of female staff that apply for positions in the second, third and fourth quartiles.
-There are longstanding societal patterns and perceptions that have led to certain occupations (eg nurses) being heavily dominated by one gender and this tends to be the case with contract packaging.
+We have an open policy to recruitment from people of all gender but we do find there are significantly higher proportions of females applying for roles within the second, third and fourth quartiles.
+There are longstanding societal patterns and perceptions that have led to certain occupations being heavily dominated by one gender and this tends to be the case within contract packaging.

 As a company we are satisfied that all necessary steps are undertaken to ensure positions throughout the company are taken irrespective of gender.